-1. As I said before these are the largest sea turtles out there, the can reach up to 2 meters long.
+1. As I said before, these are the largest sea turtles out there, they can reach up to 2 meters long.

-4. You can see some leatherback making their way into the Guatemalan beaches from December to February.
-You won’t see large groups of them but number are slowly rising each year.
+4. You can see some leather back making their way into the Guatemalan beaches from December to February.
+You won’t see large groups of them, but the number is slowly rising each year.

 Most of the turtle releasing centers are in and around Monterrico.
 This is the main town of the area, where most of the hotels and restaurants are.

-The vacation rental complex, there are seven in total varying in sizes from 12 people to 24 people sized.
-All having private pools and two minutes from a gorgeous, almost private beach.
+Of the vacation rental complex, there are seven in total, varying in sizes from 12 people to 24 people-sized.
+All have private pools and are two minutes from a gorgeous, almost private beach.
 It is not right in the heart of Monterrico, which in my opinion is a good thing.
 It’s about twenty minutes car ride.

-Before heading to the rescue center, she came over and cooked us up fresh seafood lunch.
+Before heading to the rescue center, she came over and cooked us up the fresh seafood lunch.